Ride Him, Bosko!: Plot

 Honey (Bosko's sweetheart) is in a carriage that is hurtling down the highway with a big trunk on the roof.
 The ride is quite bumpy so Honey gets thrown around her seat a bit and exhorts the driver to be careful.
 A group of highwaymen are also on the move and one of them creep along behind a cliff to look for potential prey.
 He spots Honey's carriage and hastens back to his cronies who follow his lead.
 He then positions himself alongside the path of Honey's carriage and aims his guns.
 However, the carriage hurtles past at such a fast pace that the gunmen gets twisted around himself.
 Having unravelled he gets on his horse and gives chase along with his gang, all of them shooting non-stop.
 Eventually, the trunk on the roof of the carriage falls out and the clothes get out and start running away to avoid the hailstorm of bullets.
 A corset is seen literally 'flying' away.

 Inside the carriage Honey is getting thrown about violently as the driver is flung off his perch and lands on a tall cactus.
 He slides down wincing as hundreds of thorns break off and lands on a skeleton of a bull.
 The skeleton suddenly comes to life and goes off at a gallop whilst the rider hangs on for dear life.

 Back at the saloon, Bosko is still playing the piano when the driver stumbles in and relays the news.
 He then deflates and collapses dramatically into his pants as his hand grabs a mug of beer and pours it in after himself.

 Bosko gets on his horse and gallops away to the rescue, the horse leaping noticeably effortlessly over the rocks he seemed to have trouble with earlier.

 The bandits are still chasing the carriage and Honey leans out of a window and implores Bosko to save her.
-As Bosko continues to gallop after the run away carriage the scene pans out to show, from left to right, Hugh Harman, Norman Blackburn, and Rudy Ising watching the cartoon and adding sound effects.
-Ising asks how they can get Bosko to save Honey, Blackburn doesn't know, Ising says they have to do something, then Harman decides they should go home.
+As Bosko continues to gallop after the runaway carriage the scene zooms out to show, from left to right, Hugh Harman, Norman Blackburn, and Rudy Ising watching the cartoon and adding sound effects.
+Ising asks how they can get Bosko to save Honey, Harman doesn't know, Ising says they have to do something, then Blackburn decides they should go home.
 This prompts everyone to exit, leaving Bosko in the lurch.